 The Mountain Honey Wines are 12 percent ABV, non-carbonated, and full-bodied.
 The Nectars are 8 percent ABV and carbonated.
 Reserves are aged at least five years, are 13 to 14 percent ABV, and are not carbonated.

 For the Mountain Honey Wines, the body is similar to red and white wines.
-Different types of honey are used in the various meads.
+Different types of honey are used in various meads.
 Varieties include Vanilla Beans and Cinnamon Sticks, Plum, Tart Cherry, Red Raspberry, Blueberry, and Juniper Berry.
 The tasting room is open Thursday through Sunday.

 - Location: 4700 Pearl St., #2A, Boulder

 - Website: redstonemeadery.com